Wintermute0110/plugin.program.AEL.dev/AEL-asset-model.md

  Trailer       | s_trailer | trailer |             | string               |
  Platform      | platform  |         | platform    | string               |
                |           | overlay |             | int range 0 to 8     |

- * `setInfo()` first argument is `video`.

- * AEL platform uses an internal "official" list for the scrapers to work properly.
-   Platform is never read from NFO files.
-Also, AEL platform is a Launcher property, not a ROM property.

- * Year and Rating are integers according to Kodi Pydocs.
-However, they are stored as string.
-   If Year and Rating are not set they are the empty strings, which is different from integer 0.
-   Kodi seems to handle this behaviour well.

 ## Launchers asset labels ##